AlekseyBykov/pets.message-generator/README.md

 </ul>

 <h4>Example</h4>
+<i>Note: Here briefly described an example of how the application works, layouting, etc. is  without business details.
+"OeBS", "import and export", "TFF" - none of this matters here.
+All of that can be adapted to a specific business case.</i>

 The initial application window looks as shown below.

 ![](gui/src/main/resources/images/initial-window.png)